sergiotales1/CS/leet-code/process.md

 # Linked Lists and React Fiber Tree

 I found this similarity with React Fiber.
 There we point to siblings, parents and child, just like a linked list does, we can traverse all the three only by having a single element of it.

+## Bitwise

+what is bitwise? what is bitwise or ?

+## dfs

+Deep-first search? what is this ?